hrbolek/_uois/README.md

 Strawberry has not support for multiple references resolution.
 This could slow down the response construction significantly.
 Dataloaders do not solve this problem.
 They can help only in some cases.
 Federation schema must be updated especially method resolve reference.

-Top on this, creation of Dataloaders working with Redis would make a miracle regarding the response time
+Top on this, creation of Dataloaders working with Redis would make a miracle regarding the server response time.

 ## Monitoring
 There are some libraries, included in Strawberry.
 Also Prometheus would be taken into account.